-This is it – The full route, 50km of Skyrunning!
+This is it – The full route, 50km of Mountain Running

-The course starts out with a 8km loop that brings runners back to the first check point and Aid Station, which is just a few hundred meters from Maliba Lodge.
+The course starts out with an 8km loop that brings runners back to the first checkpoint and Aid Station, which is just a few hundred meters from Maliba Lodge.
 It allows runners a proper warm up before any of the big climbs and spreads the field out nicely.

-The first really steep climb are the switch backs leading up to the second check point and aid station.
+The first really steep climbs are the switchbacks leading up to the second checkpoint and aid station.
 Affectionately known as Camp Davis, this aid station is manned by Jack and Michelle Davis from Trail Lab.
-Those doing to 50km will revisit this point, which lies at 2750m above seal level.
+Those doing to 50km will revisit this point, which lies at 2750m above sea level.
 On leaving this aid station the trail contours before climbing right to the top of the Maluti Mountain Range.
 The 3rd checkpoint is at the 20km at the crest of the ridge.

 Note the distance between Aid Station 1 and 2 is 20km.
 In wet years water along this section is plentiful, in dry years water is hard to come by.
 Make sure you carry plenty of nutrition through this section.